AK-Homberger/ESP32CAM_RC-CAR/README.md

 For programming you have to connect IO0 to GND, RX/TX (crossed) and 5V/GND.
 If you have the power supply already connected, then do not connect the 5V cable from the adapter.
 Then press the "RST" button on the ESP32-CAM.
 After that, you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).
 For normal start open IO0 from GND and press "RST" again.

 After initial programming you can du uploads via OTA.
-Device name "RC-Car".
+Device name is "RC-Car".

 ## Web Control
 The RC car can be controlled with a small web interface.
-Just start the car.
+Just power the car.
 The ESPCAM LED is flashing 5 times.

 If your client is supporting MDNS the you can simly enter "rd-car.local" in the address field.
 Otherwise you have to provide the IP-Address (shown in Serial Monitor after programming).

-To start the stream just pess the "Start Stream" button.
+To start the stream, just pess the "Start Stream" button.
 You can move forwards/backwards and left/right.
 With "Flash" you can set the power of the internal LED.
 With "Speed" you can adjust the speed of the car.
 With "Servo" you can move the camera view up and down.
 With "Quality/Resolution" you can define the camera settings for both options.
 With "Get Still" you can take a picture.

 ![Interface](Web-Interface.png)